-(1) Courtesy Copies and Other Copies

-- (a) The court may require that a filer submit, in the manner and time specified by the court, a copy of the document that was filed electronically and a copy of the submission or acceptance email from the electronic filing system. - (b) When a filer submits a document for conventional filing or electronic filing, the filer need not submit for filing additional copies of that document unless otherwise required by the court. - (c) In a post-conviction relief proceeding filed under ORS 138.510 as limited by paragraphs (i) and (ii) of this subsection, if the petitioner intends to rely on the contents of the underlying circuit court criminal case file to support the allegations in the petition filed under ORS 138.580, then the petitioner must so state in the petition.
+- (1) Courtesy Copies and Other Copies - (a) The court may require that a filer submit, in the manner and time specified by the court, a copy of the document that was filed electronically and a copy of the submission or acceptance email from the electronic filing system.

+- (b) When a filer submits a document for conventional filing or electronic filing, the filer need not submit for filing additional copies of that document unless otherwise required by the court. - (c) If the petitioner in a post-conviction relief proceeding filed under ORS 138.510 intends to rely on the contents of the underlying circuit court criminal case file to support the allegations in the petition filed under ORS 138.580, then the petitioner must so state in the petition.
 If the petitioner intends to rely on some, but not all, of the contents of the underlying case file, then the petitioner must identify with reasonable specificity the materials on which the petitioner intends to rely.
-The petitioner need not attach to the petition, as part of evidence supporting the allegations, any document from the underlying case file.
-This subsection applies only if:

-- (i) Both the post-conviction court and the circuit court on the underlying criminal case are using the Oregon eCourt Case Information system; and - (ii) The underlying criminal case was filed on or after the date that the circuit court began using the Oregon eCourt Case Information system.
-The date that each Oregon eCourt Case Information circuit court began using that system is available at http://courts.oregon.gov/Oregonecourt/pages/oregoneCourtMap.aspx. - (2) Court Order Requiring Electronic Filing and Electronic Service
+The petitioner need not attach to the petition, as part of evidence supporting the allegations, any document from the underlying case file. - (i) This subsection applies only if the underlying criminal case was filed on or after the date that the circuit court in which the conviction was entered began using the Oregon eCourt Case Information system. - (ii) The date that each circuit court began using the Oregon eCourt Case Information system is available at http://courts.oregon.gov/oregonecourt/pages/Implementation-Schedule.aspx. - (2) Court Order Requiring Electronic Filing and Electronic Service

-Except for any document that requires service under ORCP 7 or that requires personal service, the court may, on the motion of any party or on its own motion, order all parties to file and serve all documents electronically, after finding that such an order would not cause undue hardship or significant prejudice to any party.
+Except for any document that requires service under ORCP 7 or that requires personal service, the court may, on the motion of any party or on its own motion, order any party not already otherwise so required to file or serve all documents electronically, after finding that such an order would not cause undue hardship or significant prejudice to any party.